 My experience of travel is not unique.
 I know from speaking with countless other travelers that this is the widespread impact of authentic travel experiences.

-Today we are blessed to be able to travel like never before in the history of humankind.
+Today, even post-pandemic, we are still blessed to be able to travel like never before in the history of humankind.
 Especially those living in the U.S., whose passports allow us a mostly unencumbered freedom to visit almost anywhere on the planet, a privilege too many Americans take for granted.
-But research indicates and my own experiences verify that this is changing rapidly, with passports for U.S. citizens spiking the past 20 years to unprecedented levels.
+But research indicates and my own experiences verify that this is changing rapidly, with passports for U.S. citizens spiking over the past 20 years to unprecedented levels.

 We hope Raw Travel can help encourage this shift and ease the journey for many of these travelers, novice or experienced at least a bit.